wrench-project/pmbs2025_calibration_casestudy1_reproducibility/calibration/README.md

 + `run_single_evaluation.py` :  A command-line utility that takes an output pickle and evaluates it on a new set of ground-truth data
 + `run_single_parameter_evaluation.py` : A command-line utility that takes a calibration as a json string and evaluates it on a set of ground-truth data
 + `run_single_workflow_experiments.py` : A command-line utility that runs multiple calibration on different experiment sets
-+ `Simulator.py` : The code to run the simulator on any configuration
-+ `Util.py` : various utilities and abstractions (such as `Experiment` and `ExperimentSet` to define batches of experiments and `WorkflowSetSpec` for describing specific subsets of the ground-truth data)
-+ `WorkflowSimulatorCalibrator.py` : The code of the simulator calibrator.

 # `calibration_from_pickle.py`